Virtual Writer-in-Residence

 How to access this service?

 • Fill out our registration form to confirm your eligibility.
 Participants are required to register once per term.
-New for Fall 2023: your 15 page writing submission is required for your registration form.
+Your 15 page writing submission for your first consultation is required for your registration form.
 If registered successfully, subsequent meetings and submission of writing for those meetings may be arranged directly with the VWIR.

 • The SWG will connect you with the Virtual Writer-in-Residence to arrange your virtual consultation.